El-Suri/extract_ldsc_genetic_correlation_table/README.md

 Creates a CSV table from the table in the [LD Score Regression](https://github.com/bulik/ldsc) log output file.

-Requirement: Python 3*, Pandas
-* may work with later versions of python 2, will work with all the dependeicies needed for ldsc anyway.

-To run at the command lin type:
+To run at the command line type:

 `python extract_ldsc_log_table.py -f <path_to_your_log_file>`